filiptanu/next-week-with-todoist/README.md

 After that, you are good to go to run the script.

+## Setting up the tasks in a json file

+Rename the `example.tasks.json` to `tasks.json`.

+Add all the tasks you want to add to Todoist (see the two example tasks already contained in the document).
+Make sure to replace the placeholders `<your-project-id-here>` and `<your-section-id-here>` with the appropriate ids from your Todoist account.

 ## Running the Script

 The ultimate intention of this script is to be run automatically as a AWS Lambda function.
 However, until set up properly, I will run it weekly, every sunday.